zegkljan/ruflood/README.md

 `-i | --print-interval i` sets the interval at which overall statistics about the flood is printed out.
 0 (zero) turns the printing off completely.
 Must be >= 0.
 Default is 1000.

 ---
-\* all websites from https://vug.pl/takeRussiaDown.html plus https://rkn.gov.ru/, a russian bureau for media oversight, known for basically censoring media that do not fall in line with state-dictated narrative.
+\* all websites from https://vug.pl/takeRussiaDown.html plus https://rkn.gov.ru/ - Roskomnadzor - a russian bureau for media oversight, known for basically censoring media that do not fall in line with state-dictated narrative.